 One of U.S. Bank’s strongest points is that you can really customize the user experience based on your own preferences.
 So if you want to sit down with a loan officer face to face or over the phone, you can opt for that support.

-U.S. Bank combines the support and diverse loan offerings of a traditional bank with the ease and convenience of an online lender.
-It should definitely be on your list of contenders when you’re ready to compare mortgage rates and terms for your next home purchase.
+U.S. Bank combines the customer service and diverse loan offerings of a traditional bank with the ease and convenience of an online lender.